 Seek professional guidance:

 While self-care practices are crucial, it's advisable to consult a dermatologist or trichologist for expert guidance.
-They can assess your scalp condition, provide personalised recommendations, and prescribe suitable treatments or therapies.
-Professional advice can help you understand your specific type of alopecia and provide you with valuable insights into managing and coping with the condition eff ectively
+They can assess your scalp condition, provide personalized recommendations, and prescribe suitable treatments or therapies.
+Professional advice can help you understand your specific type of Alopecia and provide you with valuable insights into managing and coping with the condition effectively